matloff/fasteR/README.md

 You can enter the code for a loop or function etc. line by line at the prompt, as we've done here.
 R helpfully uses its '+' prompt (which I did *not* type) to remind me that I am still in the midst of typing the code.
-(After the '}' I simply hit Enter.)
+(After the '}' I simply hit Enter to tell R that I'm done.)

-Here I intended the body of the loop to consist of a *block* of two statements, not one, so I needed to tell R that, by typing '{' before writing my two statements, then letting R know I was finished with the block, by typing '}'.
+Here I intended the body of the loop to consist of a *block* of two statements, not one, so I needed to tell R that, by enclosing them with '{' and '}.

 For your convenience, below is the code itself, no '+' symbols.
 You can copy-and-paste into R, with the result as above.